bcaliva21/interview-prep/README.md

     - Success
     - February 13
     - Notes: Man... and I thought the PDF viewer question was easy xD
+  - Icecream Parlour
+    - Failure
+    - February 15
+    - Notes: Did not read the question carefully, so I made stupid mistakes (they expected 1 based indicies)
+      - I truly hope the questions are not THIS contrived...
+      - lessons to take away, read slow and carefully
+      - ask lots of clarifying questions

 ## Linked Lists
   - 206 Reverse Linked List